Check repository integrity

 git remote set-head origin --auto

-If the .git directory is severely corrupted but you have a remote:
+If the .git directory is severely corrupted but you have a remote and want to preserve your working files:

 mv .git .git.backup